 University Health System, San Antonio, TX

 Raquel Hernandez helped strategize how customer complaints were being handled at her company.
 In 2011, customer complaints regarding the treatment they received on the phone were escalating.
-The CEO gave directive to the University Health System’s Administrative Professional Council (APC) to create a way to correct this.
-Under the aegis of Raquel Hernandez who was the co-chair of the APC, they crafted a strategy that involved: creating an official telephone greeting script; selecting 20 APC members to train the staff; and serve as subject-matter experts.
-The response has been very positive as it has increased efficiency and productivity; improved employee morale; maintained accuracy and integrity of operations; and augmented organizational effectiveness and communication.
+The CEO gave a directive to the University Health System’s Administrative Professional Council (APC) to correct this.
+Under the aegis of Raquel Hernandez, who was the co-chair of the APC, the council crafted a strategy that involved creating an official telephone greeting script and selecting 20 APC members to train the staff and serve as subject-matter experts.
+The response has been very positive, as it has increased efficiency and productivity; improved employee morale; maintained the accuracy and integrity of operations; and augmented organizational effectiveness and communication.

 Capital One Financial Corp., Richmond, VA

 Barbara Cameron, an administrative assistant at Capital One Financial Corp., created Admin U, an in-house corporate training university for Capital One administrative professionals.
-Over the years, Capital One acquired a wide network of administrative professionals from other banks through several mergers and acquisitions.
-Barbara saw an opportunity to create Admin U to help administrative professionals within the organization who were not familiar with their company’s policies and procedures or were just looking to enhance their skills through training.
-She formed a team of 10 colleagues with diverse backgrounds to create a training program through which the 500+ Admins throughout the US, Canada, and the UK can take part, either through live classroom training or online webinars.
-Topics include: Managing Multiple Managers, Performance Management, Effective Email Technology, and others.
-To date, over 200 have participated and Barbara, her team and Admin U have been a huge success.
+Over the years, Capital One acquired a wide network of new administrative professionals, as it acquired other banks through several mergers and acquisitions.
+Barbara saw an opportunity to create Admin U to help these administrative professionals within the organization become familiar with their company’s policies and procedures or just to enhance their skills through training.
+She formed a team of 10 colleagues with diverse backgrounds to create a training program through which the 500+ admins throughout the U.S., Canada, and the UK can take part, either through live classroom training or online webinars.
+Topics include Managing Multiple Managers, Performance Management, and Effective Email Technology.
+To date, over 200 people have participated, and Barbara, her team, and Admin U have been a huge success.